MrRowey/faf-new-website/src/contributing/images-and-thumbnails.md

 ---
 layout: page
-title: Appendix - use of images
+title: How we work with images
-permalink: /about/appendix-images
+permalink: /contributing/images-and-thumbnails

 image:
-    path: assets/images/2025/tournament-event-01-2024.png
+  path: assets/images/default/default-contributing-thumbnail.png
-    alt: A siege of Cybran amphibious units against a Seraphim base.
+  alt: A series of engineers of all factions are assisting to upgrade a Cybran land factory.
 ---

 Images spark the imagination.
 But they can also be a source of frustration.
 With this article we streamline how we work with images and what the specifications for images are.
 Unlike a choice of words, these specifications are not up to debate.